The Virtual Quilt

-If you are a teacher, after school instructor, or lead a group in any capacity, chances are, you can reduce plastic waste.
-With the help of a few volunteers and partners, we will help prevent increasing amounts of plastic pollution, protecting ourselves and our Earth from its known and unknown detrimental effects, while creating positive alternatives to single-use plastic in our community.
+If you are a teacher, after school instructor, or lead a group in any capacity, chances are, you can reduce waste!
+With the help of a few volunteers and partners, we will help prevent increasing amounts of plastic pollution and other waste, protecting ourselves and our Earth from its known and unknown detrimental effects, while creating positive alternatives in our community.

 What is involved?